 3Seedling Growing

 Germination times vary greatly with each seed type.
 Check your seed packet to know when you should expect each seed to sprout.
 Some are very quick (within a day or two).
 Others can take weeks or months.
-Be sure to tag everything so you know what’s what and when to expect action.
+Be sure to tag and track everything so you know what’s what and when to expect action.

 Once sprouted, you also need to know the time it takes for the plant to mature.
 This is also listed on most seed packets.
 Even within the same species, times can vary greatly.
 Tiny Tim tomatoes can be ready to eat in just 45 days.
 Marvel Stripe tomatoes may take as long as 110 days.